soniaSherif/Project_2/README.md

 Describe any challenges encountered while building the app.

-Saving muliple states between rendering wa difficult at first but as I read through the documentation I understood it better.
+Saving multiple states between rendering was difficult at first but as I read through the documentation I understood it better.

 ## License